Actor Rainn Wilson Explores Baha'i Faith at Pepperdine

 The actor challenged students to explore their spirituality from an open-minded and inclusive perspective, urging them to examine their purpose in life.

 “You’re on a lot of journeys,” Wilson said to the undergraduates in the audience.
-“You’re on an educational journey, then you’re going to be on your economic journey, [which is] your career path journey.
+“You’re on an educational journey, then you’re going to be on your economic journey, is your career path journey.
 And you have a material journey, too, because you have to make a living and pay rent…but you’re also on a spiritual journey.
 Even atheists in the room have to decide ‘what is the meaning of all of this?’”